aldolat/private-content/README.md

 Please, note that an Administrator can read an Editor private content or a Subscriber private content, and so on.
 Same thing for Editor, Author, Contributor, and Subscriber: a higher role can read a lower role content.

 Also you can show the hidden text **only** to a certain role.
 For example, you can mark a text as visible only to Contributors and hide it to higher roles, such as Administrators or Editors and so on.

+As from version 3.0 you can mark a text as visible only to a certain user, using his login name.

 ### Usage ###